quuaq/KiralamaTakip/README.md

+## 🚗 Car Rental Tracking System
+This project is a **Windows Forms** application designed by small car rental companies to track their rental processes.

+## 📌 Features
+- Adding, deleting (based on license plate), and updating rental company vehicles.
+- Creating a service record for rental company vehicles and scheduling maintenance and service dates accordingly.
+- A modern and user-friendly interface design.
+- The ability to view who rented the vehicle, on what date, at what time, which vehicle, and the renter's phone number in a table format.

+## ⚙️ Technologies Used
+- C# (.NET Framework)
+- PostgreSQL
+- Windows Forms

 ## 🚗  Araç Kiralama Takip Sistemi

 Bu proje küçük çapta araç kiralama şirketleri tarafından, kiralama süreçlerini takip edebilmek amacıyla tasarlanmış bir ** Windows Forms ** uygulamasıdır.